saadam1n/MinecraftShaderProgramming/Tutorial 1 - Final Shader Program/tutorial/README.md

 ![Image of the Grayscale Shader](images/demo.png)

 Although it is not much, it's definitely a start on your shader programming journey!
+In the next tutorial, we will do some block rendering and learn about `composite`, which is the other fullscreen pass I mentioned.